What is Hydro?

 It may refer to a commodity or any one of over 60 different companies.

-In the distribution business Hydro One has most of the rural customers and a small number of higher density urban customers from acquired distribution companies.
+Hydro One Distribution has most of the rural customers and a small number of higher density urban customers from acquired distribution companies.
 Only one in four ratepayers are Hydro One distribution customers.

 Hydro One Distribution manages the most geographically diverse and lowest density customers in the province but is only one of more than 60 Local Distribution Companies.